saugat-15/aws-amplify-incident-tracker/README.md

    - Protected API endpoints using Cognito authorizers
    - Implementation of principle of least privilege:
      - Role-based access control (RBAC)
-     - Granular permissions based on user groups
+     - Granular permissions based on user groups and specific lambda functions
      - Minimal required permissions for each user role

 2. **Storage (S3)**

    - Secure image storage with public read access
    - Authenticated upload capabilities with least privilege access
-   - Bucket policies enforcing minimal required permissions
+   - Bucket policies enforcing minimal required permissions to only allow nominated lambda function to write to the bucket
    - Efficient image retrieval and management

 3. **API (AppSync & API Gateway)**